 A Keto egg fast is a super-restrictive form of the Keto diet.
-On an egg fast, you eat all of your calories from eggs, cheese, butter, and healthy oils.
+On an egg fast, you eat all of your calories from eggs, full-fat cheese, butter, and healthy oils.

 Keeping carbs low is the key to ketosis.
 Keeping carbs low keeps blood sugar and insulin levels low, which enables your cells to burn body fat.[*]

 Eggs contain less than 1 gram of carbohydrate.
 An egg fast, then, is just a simple way to eliminate carbs.
 Full-fat cheese, butter, and healthy fats have similarly low carb counts.
 However, an important note to consider is to be mindful of the type of cheese you consume on Keto.
 Opt for full-fat, low-carb cheeses and avoid low-fat and processed options.

 The Keto egg fast originated in 2010 when low-carb blogger Jimmy Moore announced he was eating only eggs for a month.
 Allegedly, it helped him lose weight.
 Since then, many others have reported the same.

 Unfortunately, we don’t have any peer-reviewed science on egg fasting.
 But since it’s a form of Keto diet, we can extrapolate from that literature.